 Genial.ly is interactive and it will keep the audience engaged, but to create a bigger impact we will bring our 3D models with our proposed solutions and we will create a sound playlist in order to test noise levels on the spot.

 We would share our street sound recordings and measure noise levels on the spot.
-We will have a short dramatization during the play to comically show how our noisy future can be (for example eating with headphones on because of the extensive noise).
+We will have a short dramatization during the play to comically showing how our noisy future can be (for example eating with headphones on because of the extensive noise).
 The power of storytelling should present a clear call to action, and it should be engaging and persuading – creating contact with the bigger picture.

 List other resources you will need (e.g., people, time, and materials).